Notes on the Geography of Indonesia: The Botanical Gardens at Bogor

 Among the 15,000 plants in the garden, there are 400 species of palm.

-The Java Almond, which, despite its name, comes from Gran Canary.
+The Java Almond, despite its name, comes from Gran Canary.
 The genus name is more faithful: Canarium.

 Another study in roots: pandanus, with a palm-like trunk but amazing prop roots.